 WHAT’S RELEVANT FOR RECRUITMENT?

-- Recruiters force job applicants to surrender information or be expelled from the recruitment process.
+- Adopting unfair power advantages and information asymmetry means Recruiters can force job applicants to surrender confidential information or be expelled from the recruitment process.

 - the demand for pay slips as a criteria for potential employment.
 This practice discriminates against those who have been unemployed and cannot provide records